Nick689/CustomPOS/Readme.md

 CustomPOS main concepts:
 - You can customize this program easily with basic programing skill.
 Some module has to be rewritten to fit yours needs, then you will appreciate full control over your software.
 - Database content and organisation is the simplest possible.
-In combination with full database access it let you manage data in a diferent and more efficient way never see in any other software.
+In combination with full database access it let you manage data in a diferent and more efficient way never seen in any other software.
 - You are the master of your data: full database access let you develop new fonction like e-commerce, statistic, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)